 The standards of living sure haven’t seemed greatly affected when it comes to people’s health and appearance.
 Granted, The Walking Dead has actually done well with many of the show’s actors growing out their hair for long periods of time.
 But, these characters are essentially vagrants and yet their teeth, breath, body odor, and grooming habits are apparently non factors.
 Sunburns and weight fluctuations don’t even seem to enter into the equation.

 Why aren’t zombies dying of old age or starvation?

 In Season 3, that scientist guy from 3:10 to Yuma at Woodbury said that zombies do starve, but just slowly.
 So, when’s that going to come into play again?
 And wouldn’t decay finally wither away zombies’ brains too?
 Shouldn’t most zombies be starved to death or fully decomposed by now?

 Doesn’t Rick’s group deserve punishment?

-Apparently, Alexandrians are too concerned with facing admonishment from Rick to mention it but, didn’t they bring Negan’s tyranny on themselves?
-Rick’s group killed forty of Negan’s men and yet they want to go to war with The Saviors after they kill four Alexandrians.
-It seems surprising that nobody was counting their blessings that Negan spared so many of their lives, despite him having just cause to knock ‘em all out and inhabit their suburban homes after they drew first blood.
+Apparently Alexandrians are too concerned with facing admonishment from Rick to mention it, but didn’t they bring Negan’s tyranny on themselves?
+Rick’s group killed 40 of Negan’s men and yet they want to go to war with The Saviors after they kill four Alexandrians.
+It seems surprising that nobody was counting their blessings that Negan spared so many of their lives, despite him having just cause to knock them all out and inhabit their suburban homes after they drew first blood.